Greenbelt Park

 Greenbelt Park is a park in Greenbelt, Maryland, that is managed by the National Park Service as part of National Capital Parks East.
-The forested park lies approximately 10 miles (16 km) northeast of Washington, D.C., and is situated just within the Capital Beltway (which bounds the park to the northeast).
+The forested park lies approximately 10 mi northeast of Washington, D.C., and is situated just within the Capital Beltway (which bounds the park to the northeast).
 The park land was originally intended to form part of the green belt surrounding the city of Greenbelt.
 The southern portion was assigned to the National Park Service, thus forming the park, while another section became part of the Henry A. Wallace Beltsville Agricultural Research Center (BARC).